InsanityRadio/Player-Mobile/README.md

 ### Building For Release on Android

+Make sure you have some sort of app signing key set-up.
+For Insanity, this should be the keystore we've used since 1.0, as the certificate chains need to match or something.

+First, build the JavaScript bundle

 `npx react-native bundle --platform android --dev false --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res/ --entry-file index.js`

+Next, make sure you've edited `~/.gradle/gradle.properties` and filled in the following:

+	INSANITY_RELEASE_STORE_FILE=/path/to/my-release-key.keystore
+	INSANITY_RELEASE_KEY_ALIAS=my-key-alias
+	INSANITY_RELEASE_STORE_PASSWORD=*****
+	INSANITY_RELEASE_KEY_PASSWORD=*****

+You can get these values from the Head of Computing if you need them for any reason.

+Finally, build and sign the APK.

+`bash -c 'cd android && ./gradlew assembleRelease'`

 ### Building For Release on iOS